-These easy Halloween cake recipes are always fun to make, and the moist, delicious dessert cakes are perfect for serving to guests at Halloween parties, or for enjoying with your family as you snuggle up to watch the lovable Peanut characters in the classic cartoon "It's the Great Pumpkin Charlie Brown."
+These fun Halloween cake recipes are easy to make from scratch, and the delicious dessert cakes are perfect for serving to guests at Halloween parties, or for enjoying with your family while you snuggle up to watch the lovable Peanut characters in the classic cartoon "It's the Great Pumpkin Charlie Brown."

-For this easy Halloween cake recipe, you'll need...
+For this fun Halloween cake recipe, you'll need the following ingredients:

 1 (15 ounce) can pumpkin puree